Motives and the Langlands program

 2. The motivic Satake equivalence (Math.
 Ann.)

-This was achieved by bypassing the use of standard conjectures on algebraic cycles.
+This work bypasses the use of standard conjectures on algebraic cycles.

 Geometry of Infinite Dimensional Varieties